GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 Depending on the use case and type of geodata at your disposal, there are multiple ways to visualise geodata in a comprehensive format:

 - You can change the 'styling' and color of the data
-- You can add textlabels
+- You can add text labels

 All the styling in QGIS happens in `Symbology`